 \section{Abstract}

-Air pollution especially particulate matter 2.5 (PM$_{2.5}$) is a pressing concern for public health and is difficult to estimate in developing countries (\emph{data-poor} regions) due to a lack of ground sensors.
-Transfer learning models can be leveraged to solve this problem, as they use alternate data sources to gain knowledge (i.e. data from \emph{data-rich} regions).
+Air pollution, especially particulate matter 2.5 (PM$_{2.5}$), is a pressing concern for public health and is difficult to estimate in developing countries (\emph{data-poor} regions) due to a lack of ground sensors.
+Transfer learning models can be leveraged to solve this problem, as they use alternate data sources to gain knowledge (i.e., data from \emph{data-rich} regions).
 However, current transfer learning methodologies do not account for dependencies between the source and the target domains.
-We recognize this transfer problem as \emph{spatial} transfer learning and propose a new feature named \emph{Latent Dependency Factor} (LDF) that captures spatial and semantic dependencies of both domains and is subsequently added to the datasets.
+We recognize this transfer problem as \emph{spatial} transfer learning and propose a new feature named \emph{Latent Dependency Factor} (LDF) that captures spatial and semantic dependencies of both domains and is subsequently added to the feature spaces of the domains.
 We generate LDF using a novel two-stage autoencoder model that learns from clusters of similar source and target domain data.
-Our experiments show that transfer models using LDF have a $19.34\%$ improvement over the best-performing baselines.
-We additionally support our experiments with qualitative results.
+Our experiments show that transfer learning models using LDF have a $19.34\%$ improvement over the baselines.
+We additionally support our experiments with qualitative findings.